Skip to main content

 Multi-tenant mode is the recommended production operating model for OpenBao Operator.
-Use Single-Tenant Mode only when one team directly owns one namespace and intentionally bypasses the default tenant-onboarding boundary.
+Use Single-Tenant Mode for dedicated environments where one team directly owns one namespace and does not need the default tenant-onboarding boundary.

 Diagram